 The one other cave I will mention in Mole Creek is Honeycomb – This is the ultimate beginners cave, not needing a permit, and you can spend hours down there going round in circles and linking up different parts of the cave to each other.
 It is Swiss cheese!
 It is multi-level and has a stream running at the lowest point, and has about 3 horizontal levels above that, as well as a spectacular daylight hole of about 35m which is bolted for SRT practice.
 Again I cannot give out the location of Honeycomb but again it is marked on some maps and you will probably be able to find it.
 A great cave for beginners and so much fun trying to make sense of its layout.

 As always if you do enter, have a call out time and person on the surface, and have appropriate equipment.
-A friendly and knowledgable local guide by the name of Deb Hunter runs tours in Honeycomb for a small fee.
+A friendly and knowledgable local guide by the name of Deb Hunter runs tours in Honeycomb and other caves for a small fee.
 She is not a sponsor of Under-Victoria, so I am unable to give details, but she is easy to find.
 I am however also mentioning Deb as a safety issue.
 If you are planning a trip to Mole Creek it is worth contacting her on the safety of doing certain caves in wet (flooding) conditions.
 She knows what sort of weather patterns cause flooding, and which caves flood quickly, and is usually happy to help visiting cavers.
 She is a long-term friend of the author so feel free to email me if you would like an introduction, or if you would like to join one of her commercial groups.

 Ida Bay and Hastings